 '''

 transition TimeoutProposal

 triggeredBy now>getProposal.UseBy

 guardedBy s=WAIT_DECISION

 effects s'=FINAL

-sends askProposal×
+sends askProposal

 '''

 Other aspects of this declarative style include the possibility of leaving certain aspects under-specified that can be refined at later stages of the development process.
-This is why the various aspects of a transition are specified as sentences using a logical notation.
+This is why transitions are specified as sentences using a logical notation.

 More traditional (control-oriented) notations can be used instead for defining orchestrations.
-In Figure 8 we show how part of the orchestration of MortgageAgent can be defined using a UML statechart.
+In Figure 7 we show how part of the orchestration of MortgageAgent can be defined using a UML statechart.
 Because statecharts focus only on control flow, we would need to provide a separate specification for the data flow.
-In [12], we have also shown how BPEL can be encoded in our language.
+In [14], we have also shown how fragments of BPEL can be encoded in our language.

-Figure 8: Using UML statecharts for defining orchestrations in business roles
+Figure 7: Using UML statecharts for defining orchestrations in business roles

-5.1.3 Business protocols
+4.1.3 Business protocols